Foolish Wives: Background

 When von Stroheim prepared to embark on his third project with Universal Pictures, he was basking in the accolades earned from his back-to-back successes with Blind Husbands (1919) and The Devil's Pass Key (1920).

-When his Universal contract expired, von Stroheim was aggressively sought after by the major film studios.
-Universal's vice-president and publicity director, R. H. Cochrane, eager to retain their “new discovery”, agreed to a substantial increase in von Stroheim's remuneration.
-Producer Laemmle was outraged when he discovered Cochrane's largess, but acquiesced to a fait accompli.
-Set construction on the Universal back lot was already underway by 6 April 1920, before von Stroheim had renegotiated and signed the contract.
+When his Universal contract expired, von Stroheim was sought after by the big film studios.
+Universal's vice-president and publicity director, R. H. Cochrane, eager to retain their "new discovery", agreed to a substantial increase in von Stroheim's remuneration.
+Producer Laemmle was outraged when he discovered Cochrane's largesse, but acquiesced to a fait accompli.
+Set construction on the Universal back lot was already under way by 6 April 1920, before von Stroheim had renegotiated and signed the contract.

-Universal's most “lavish and ambitious project” to date, Foolish Wives was conceived by Carl Laemmle and reflected an industry-wide trend towards elaborate productions in a bid to lure moviegoers with “spectacle, melodrama and sex.”
+Universal's most "lavish and ambitious project" to date, Foolish Wives was conceived by Carl Laemmle and reflected an industry-wide trend toward elaborate productions in a bid to lure audiences with "spectacle, melodrama and sex".

 Production

-The working title for the picture was Monte Carlo, referring to Europe's gambling mecca and the setting for von Stroheim's “clash of American and European ideals in post-war Europe” revisiting his themes from previous films.
+The working title for the picture was Monte Carlo, referring to Europe's gambling mecca and the setting for von Stroheim's "clash of American and European ideals in post-war Europe" revisiting his themes from previous films.

-Universal built enormous facade-facsimiles of the French Riviera’s most exclusive casino and entertainment complex.
-A separate set was constructed on the Monterey Peninsula, located 300 miles north of Universal Studios, providing panoramic views of the Pacific Ocean that resembled the Mediterranean coast along the French Riviera.
-The almost “inaccessible” site atop Point Lopus was subject to severe weather, resulting in extensive and costly damage to the stage sets.
+Universal built enormous facade-facsimiles of the French Riviera's most exclusive casino and entertainment complex.
+A separate set was constructed on the Monterey Peninsula, 300 miles north of Universal Studios, providing panoramic views of the Pacific Ocean that resembled the Mediterranean coast along the French Riviera.
+The almost "inaccessible" site atop Point Lopus was subject to severe weather, resulting in extensive and costly damage to the stage sets.